nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

 largely in line with that offered by various tools in the `afl` family tree, such as [Google's OSS-Fuzz][oss-fuzz].

-# Preface: Desiderata for a Unit Test Suite
+# Preface: Desiderata for a Test Suite

-A large software project, in general, may have multiple test suites, which are run at different frequencies or different levels of developer interactivity or involvement.
-In this post, I'll use the term "unit test suite" or "unit tests" to describe a suite of tests that are run on every branch in a continuous integration environment, and that additionally is likely run interactively (perhaps a subset of the suite) by developers as they work.
+A large software project, in general, may have multiple test suites, which are run at different frequencies or different levels of developer interactivity or involvement, with different goals.

+In most projects I've worked on, however, the most common test suite pattern is a continuous integration suite that runs on every change (proposed or merged), and a subset of which is run interactively by developers as they develop to validate their work.

-Suchs test suites are, in many ways, first and foremost regression tests; Their purpose is not to verify absolute correctness against some spec, but to document (in an executable+verifiable way) which properties of the code must not be accidentally modified by future changes.
-In a large codebase subject to active development, such test suites are a critical tool for enabling confident development.
+Such a test suite is, in many ways, first and foremost a regression suite.
+Developers may write in a test-first "TDD" style or write tests for compliance with an external spec (implicit or explicit), but once the code is written, the most important function of the test suite is to document (in an executable+verifiable way) the critical properties of the code which must be preserved by future changes.
+In a large codebase under active development, this regression testing gives future developers the ability to make changes with some confidence that they have not broken everything.

 What properties do we want from such a test suite?
 There are a number, but I want to highlight two important ones here.
-Specifically, a unit test suite should be **fast** and **deterministic**.
+Specifically, a test suite should be **fast** and **deterministic**.

+## Speed

-Speed of execution is important, because fast tests enable rapid feedback for developers, both locally as they write code (make a change, re-run that module's tests, get feedback if you broke something), and in CI, where you run all (or a large swath of) the tests to get greater cross-program confidence.
-Slow tests are frustrating to developers, and force them to resort to manual or ad-hoc testing during development, instead of leaning on the test suite.
+Speed of execution is important, because fast tests enable rapid feedback for developers.
+In a large codebase, adding a feature or fixing a bug is often not hard, but adding a feature or fixing a bug _without breaking any existing behavior_ is the hard part.
+Since tests provide your first line of feedback for that property, they often become a critical rate-limiter on your development feedback cycle.
+Slow tests are frustrating to developers, and force them to resort to manual or ad-hoc testing during development, instead of relying on the test suite.

-Similarly, tests must be deterministic; For a CI regression-testing suite to be viable, "tests pass once before merge" must imply "those tests will continue to pass until someone does something to break them".
-If that inference isn't true, then you'll see CI breakage at random points in time on random code, which frustrates and slows down whichever developer happens to hit that failure, and decreases developer trust in CI as the arbiter of safety.
+## Determinism

+Tests must also be deterministic in order to reliably provide the desired confidence for developers.
+For a CI regression-testing suite to be viable, tests must not fail randomly, since otherwise the compounding effects of random failures makes it impossible to keep the build "green", ruining the feedback value of CI.
+Similarly, if developers learn that tests sometimes fail at random, they will stop trusting the test suite as an arbiter of safety, resulting in CI being a source of make-work more than a source of confidence.

 # Where Property-Based Fuzzing Falls Short